-- 4.3.1 Only compound, recurve or longbow will be permitted. - 4.3.2 Sights - 4.3.2a Bare bows, fixed sights, and slide bars will all be permitted no electronic sights.
-Slide bar scope assembly must not measure more than 6 inches from the furthest forward part of the arrow shelf to the furthest forward part of the scope assembly (see diagram below).
+- 4.3.1 Only compound, recurve or longbow will be permitted. - 4.3.2 Sights - 4.3.2a Bare bows, fixed sights, and slide bars, and electronic sights will all be permitted no electronic sights.
+Slide bar scope Any sight assembly must not measure more than six (6) inches from the furthest forward part of the arrow shelf to the furthest forward part of the scope assembly (see diagram below).
 Batteries must be removed from any sight that utilizes battery power. - 4.3.2b Peep sights are allowed, however, any type of magnification on either peep sights or slide bar scopes is prohibited.

-- 4.3.3c Equipment is subject to inspection any time during or after competition and any violations will result in disqualification of score. - 4.3.3 Only one (1) stabilizer, not to exceed twelve (12) inches (including adapters and knuckles) from point of attachment to the bow, will be permitted. - 4.3.4 Wrist slings only are allowed. - 4.3.5 Range finders and broadhead hunting tips are PROHIBITED. - 4.3.6 Arrow tips cannot be drawn past the face of the bow or rear of the arrow shelf.
+No part of any sight, scope, or peep can have the ability to magnify a sight picture or project hologram or laser on the target. - 4.3.3c Equipment is subject to inspection any time during or after competition and any violations will result in disqualification of score. - 4.3.3 Only one (1) stabilizer, not to exceed twelve (12) inches overall length (including adapters, knuckles, disconnects, weights, shims, etc.) from point of attachment to the bow, will be permitted. - 4.3.4 Wrist slings only are allowed. - 4.3.5 Range finders, binoculars, spotting scopes, and broadhead hunting tips are PROHIBITED. - 4.3.6 Arrow tips cannot be drawn past the face of the bow or rear of the arrow shelf.
 No overdraws are allowed (see diagram below).